 MULTI-LAYERED MITIGATION STRATEGY

 The health of our community is a top priority.
-We will continue to implement a multi-layered mitigation strategy that includes promoting vaccination, universal mask wearing indoors regardless of vaccination status, and weekly COVID testing of students and all staff.
+We will continue to implement a multi-layered mitigation strategy that includes promoting vaccination and a robust test-to-stay program.
 We will keep indoor spaces well ventilated, use air filtration, and provide enhanced cleaning.
 Hand sanitizer will also be available at entrances and throughout the building.
 We are maintaining smaller classes this school year and will provide individual desks in all classrooms.
 Learm more in our August 2022 Health and Safety Update.

-To minimize the need for close contacts to quarantine, Capital City will conduct rapid antigen tests for all students and staff who are close contacts.
+To minimize the need for quarantines, Capital City will conduct rapid antigen tests for all students and staff who are symptomatic or close contacts.
 All students will participate in our testing program unless a family completes an opt-out form.